First published: 19 January 2021 @ 3:34 pm

 Thus, finding a central location (in the middle of the house) which is close to all rooms and placing your router there will ensure that you get optimal signal strength in all areas of your home.

-If you are planning on transferring large files (e.g., 100GB+) from one computer to another, then consider using Ethernet cables instead of WiFi .
+If you are planning on transferring extensive files (e.g., 100GB+) from one computer to another, then consider using ethernet cables instead of Wi-Fi .

 This way there will be no speed issues or dropouts when transferring large amounts of data!
 It will also improve the overall performance of your home network since there will be fewer devices connected to the same router!

 8. Turn off Encryption on Your Existing Wireless Network

 If you are experiencing slow speeds while downloading/uploading files from one device to another over WiFi, then try turning off encryption on your existing wireless network or add an additional security key for both routers to pair with each other automatically.

 This way there won’t be any security issues and neither router will not have any problems communicating with each other since they both use the same encryption type!

 Don’t forget that if you want faster speeds while using Wi-Fi – make sure that both devices are using 802.11n or 802.11ac standard Wi-Fi devices because they have much higher bandwidth capabilities compared with older ones!

 Also, make sure that both devices have beacon times set according to each other (e.g., 1 second from Router and 0 seconds from Client).
 You can adjust this setting in your wireless router administration section under Wireless -> Advanced settings -> Beacon Interval .